bbaysal/design-patterns/structural/README.md

 ### Interpreter Pattern
 It represents the syntax grammar and is frequently employed by compilers to interpret source code.
 This pattern becomes valuable when creating an Abstract Syntax Tree for a specific domain language

+### Mediator Pattern
+The Mediator Pattern facilitates communication among colleagues, promoting loose coupling between objects.
+Each object doesn't possess knowledge about the others, relying on a central mediator to coordinate interactions.